Want your kids to protect the planet? Teach them these unique ways to care for the environment that the whole family can do!

 5. Shop at farmers markets

 Every Sunday, my family and I make a short trek to our local farmers market for fresh food.
-Sure, we still head to the grocery store to pick up the items we couldn’t find at the market.
+Sure, we still head to the grocery store to pick up the items we can’t find.
 But by shopping at farmers markets, we’re helping to care for the environment.

-How?
-Local farmers travel less distances to bring you food, using less gasoline.
-They also tend to practice safe farming with no pesticides.
-And they grow a variety of food and animals, creating an ecosystem that relies less on human intervention and more on nature.
+You see, local farmers travel fewer distances to bring you food, using less gasoline.
+They also tend to practice clean farming with no pesticides.
+They grow a variety of high-nutrient food, creating a system that relies less on human intervention and more on nature.

 6. Read about the world

 My family and I don’t travel a lot, so exposing our kids to different parts of the world isn’t exactly feasible.
 So, we compensate by reading and learning about the world and the planet.

 We’ve read books about countries and their customs, and my kids have a “travel list” that includes South America, Egypt, and the Grand Canyon.
 Learning about the earth’s landmarks and resources enforces stewardship for a planet we need to care for.

 Even if the books don’t talk about saving the planet, exposure to the wider world instills the importance of caring for and appreciating it.